smittytone/BuildAPIAccess/README.md

 # BuildAPIAccess 3.2.0 #

 *BuildAPIAccess* is an Objective-C (macOS, iOS and tvOS) wrapper for [Electric Imp’s impCentral™ API](https://developer.electricimp.com/tools/impcentralapi).
-It is called BuildAPIAccess for historical reasons: it was written to the support Electric Imp’s Build API, the predecessor to the impCentral API. **BuildAPIAccess 3.0.2 does not support the Build API**, which has been deprecated and will shortly be removed from service.
+It is called BuildAPIAccess for historical reasons: it was written to the support Electric Imp’s Build API, the predecessor to the impCentral API.

-*BuildAPIAccess* requires the (included) classes *Connexion*, *LogStreamEvent* and *Toke*n.
+*BuildAPIAccess* requires the (included) classes *Connexion*, *Token* and *LogStreamEvent*.
 All three are convenience classes for combining properties.

 - *Connexion* combines an [NSURLSession](https://developer.apple.com/library/prerelease/mac/documentation/Foundation/Reference/NSURLSession_class/index.html) instance and associated impCentral API connection data.
 - *Token* is used to store impCentral API authorization data.